These days, the Rubber Ducky Isopod is the darling of the bioactive terrarium world, and for good reason.

 For protein, some people like to add dried fish, either whole (small ones like minnows) or in a flake form.
 It’s worth experimenting to see what they like.
 Just start small, as you don’t want your terrarium full of rotting food.

-👉 Our isopod food concentrate is a complete nutritional supplement and a convenient way to tick all those boxes in one go.
+Pro tip: Our dedicated Isopod Superfood concentrate is a complete nutritional supplement (and a convenient way to tick all those boxes in one go).

 Substrate